rpgeeganage/restful4up/README.md

 # APIs
 * `/v1/unpack`

+Upload the file to unpack and get the unpacked file

+* `/v1/emulation-output`

-Upload the file to unpack
+Upload the file to unpack and get the emulation output of the Unipacker

 * `/v1/clean`